markpmlim/ExploringGLKMesh/Readme.md

 <br />
 <br />

 The focus of this demo is on how use GLKMeshes in an OpenGL program running under macOS 10.11 or later.
-We won't explain the demo's source code in detail except to mentioned in the passing that demo loads an equirectangular image (resolution 2:1) and projects it onto the inner surface of a sphere.
+We won't explain the demo's source code in detail except to mention in the passing that demo loads an equirectangular image (resolution 2:1) and projects it onto the inner surface of a sphere.

 <br />
 <br />